Liu Tingting (gymnast): 2014: Junior National Champion

 Liu made her international debut the following year at the 2014 Pacific Rim Championships in April, where she won a bronze medal with the team and qualified to all five junior individual finals.
 She recorded the fifth-highest total score in the junior individual all-around behind Bailie Key, Nia Dennis, and Norah Flatley of the United States and countrywoman Luo Huan, although after Flatley's exclusion due to the two-per-country rule she placed fourth.
 She then placed third in the junior uneven bars final behind Luo and Key and seventh in the junior vault, balance beam, and floor exercise finals.
 These championships were the first of many events throughout Liu and Luo's careers where they competed together, often placing closely in the all-around and event finals.

 Liu then competed at the senior-level 2014 Chinese National Championships in May.
-She led her provincial team to the silver medal, once again contributing counting scores on every event.
+She led her provincial team to the silver medal, once again contributing counting scores in every event.
 Her vault and uneven bars scores were both top-five among all gymnasts in the team final.
 She then placed ninth in the individual all-around final, sixth in the uneven bars final, and fifth in the floor exercise final.
 She won her first individual national medal by placing third in the balance beam final behind Shang Chunsong and Bai Yawen.

 Liu dominated at her final competition of the year in June, the National Junior Championships.
-She won the all-around, uneven bars, and floor exercise titles, placed second on vault behind Liu Jinru, and second on balance beam behind Zhang Wenxin.
+She won the all-around, uneven bars, and floor exercise titles, placed second in vault behind Liu Jinru, and second in balance beam behind Zhang Wenxin.